pallavrouth/Website/content/blog/_index.md

 show_post_thumbnail: true
 sidebar:
   author: Pallav Routh
   description: "This is my personal blog where I share my knowledge on concepts in statistics and econometrics that intrigue me.
-I try to organize my thoughts in the form of a tutorial that uses R to explain these concepts in a clear intuitive manner.
+I try to organize my thoughts in the form of a tutorial that uses R to explain these concepts in a clear intuitive manner.\n

   I usually try to organize my blog posts with certain 'series' which indicates a common theme.
 But, once in a while I also publish standalone posts.
 I welcome helpful comments to all my blog posts.
 You can also reach out to me via the contact form below."
   show_sidebar_adunit: true